rismm/tp/docs/DeveloperGuide.md

 #### Dependencies
 - `Item`: For getting the comparator needed to sort the list of transactions
-- `TransactionsList`: For getting the list of transactions
+- `TransactionList`: For getting the list of transactions
 - `Ui`: To print the list of items in the inventory to the output

 There are 4 types of expenditures that can be requested: